Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Detroit's games have gone over 44.5 points in eight of 16 chances this season.

-- Sunday's over/under is 0.2 points higher than the combined 44.3 PPG average of the two teams.

-- This contest's over/under is 3.7 points fewer than the 48.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 3.7 points lower than the 48.2 these two squads combine to give up per game in 2021.

-- Packers games this season feature an average total of 47.3 points, a number 2.8 points higher than Sunday's over/under.
+- The average total in Packers games this season is 47.3, 2.8 points more than Sunday's total of 44.5.

-- In 2021, games involving the Lions have averaged a total of 45.5 points, 1.0 more than the set over/under in this contest.
+- The 45.5 PPG average total in Lions games this season is 1.0 point more than this game's over/under.

 Packers stats and trends

-- Green Bay's games this year have gone over the total in seven out of 16 opportunities (43.8%).

-- The Packers put up 26.3 points per game, comparable to the 27.3 per matchup the Lions surrender.

-- Green Bay is 5-2 against the spread and 6-1 overall in games when it scores more than 27.3 points.
+- When Green Bay puts up more than 27.3 points, it is 5-2 against the spread and 6-1 overall.

-- When Green Bay piles up more than 379.9 yards, the team is 5-1 against the spread and 5-1 overall.
+- In games that Green Bay picks up over 379.9 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Packers have 10 giveaways this season, while the Lions have 16 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Lions.